 3. Noticing what you do to convey your loving attention to this abandoned child, turn your attention toward the hurting place in your body.
 Convey this same loving attention, without words toward your body, for one minute.

-4. To amplify your nurturing attention, bring to mind the times in your life when you felt loved and valued in a similar way.
-Look into your memory for particular places, people, animals or situations where you felt completely safe and completely wanted.
+4. To amplify your nurturing attention, bring to mind the times in your life when you felt loved and valued similarly.
+Look into your memory for particular places, people, animals or situations where you felt completely safe and completely loved and wanted.
 Bask in the warmth of this loving memory for one to three minutes.

-5. Choose one of these places, people, animals or situations to stand as such a symbol of this kind of safety.
+5. Choose one of these places, people, animals or situations to stand as such a symbol of this kind of love and safety.
 Use this memory as an anchor or a talisman to amplify your self-compassion.
-We'll call this amplified kindness - your "Inner Nurturer."
+You can call this amplified kindness your "Inner Nurturer."
 Hold onto this sense of yourself as an "Inner Nurturer" for one to three minutes.

 6. Now, look through your life and memories to see if you can find a part of yourself that is now, or was very much in need of your Inner Nurturer.
 It could be an Inner Child at a certain age or time of life.
 But it could also be a kind of image: like "a wounded animal" or "a butterfly with a crumpled wing."
 Be open to the intuitive image that your wounded self wants to give to you.